dotmaster/toYaml/README.md

 # jsonToYaml - A json to yaml serializer  #

-yaml is a very simple and superfast JSON to YAML serializer - encoder - dumper - whatever you like ;)
+jsonToYaml is a very simple and superfast JSON to YAML serializer - encoder - dumper - whatever you like ;)

 ## Features and Support ##